Spy on Your Competitors with the Facebook Ad Library

 Messaging, on the other hand, refers to the tonality of your ad creative.
 It looks at how you speak to your audience, the words you use, and the overall feeling the graphics and copy convey.
 It also includes how you position your product in the market and the angle you take when speaking to your audience.

-To this extent, you can use the Meta Ad Library to view how other advertisers are speaking to their target audience by looking at the ad copy and noting any patterns in phrases used or types of offers that are pitched.
+To this extent, you can use the Ad Library to view how other advertisers are speaking to their target audience by looking at the ad copy and noting any patterns in phrases used or types of offers that are pitched.
 You can then try these strategies with your own campaign copy by adding your own brand's unique selling points and value propositions.

 Style, as you might have guessed, is more of a visual representation of your brand.
 For example, using bright neon colors in your images and copy that speaks to teens will likely not appeal to an older demographic.
 Just like with the formatting part we mentioned above, you can get a broad overview of the types of imagery other brands are using to come up with your own unique creative concepts.